emb-riscv/specs-markdown/exceptions-and-interrupts.md

 | [4] | - 0: Linux<br>- 1: Embedded | ABI |
 | [(xlen-1):5] | 1 | Reserved. |

-The ABI bit is used mainly for compatibility reasons, until the EABI will be finalised and implemented by the compiler.
+> <sup>The ABI bit is used mainly for compatibility reasons, until the EABI will be finalised and implemented by the compiler.</sup>

 > <sup>The HANDLER_RETURN pattern does not include a bit defining the resulting